 Immediately below to the west of the ridge were the Titcomb Lakes and Mistake Lake.

-We turned around and head back to camp.
+We turned around and headed back to camp.
 On the way there, we passed Lake 11008 flanked by Harrower Peak.

 Back at camp at Lake 10813, we enjoyed watching Harrower Peak glow as the sun set.